Faculty & Staff: Graduate Assistant Information

 - The College of Graduate Studies will not be responsible for any expenditure exceeding a College’s allocation.

 - The College of Graduate Studies reconciles budget expenditures with the Treasurer’s office.
 Discrepancies should be brought to the attention of the Business Manager of College of Graduate Studies as soon as possible for resolution.

-- The College of Graduate Studies will do three budget transfers and one adjustment
+- The College of Graduate Studies will do four budget transfers (if necessary) within

 - The College of Graduate Studies will now track internal (departmental) vs. external

 (grant) tuition funding.
 The College of Graduate Studies will verify the Duties Position

 Class/Title, PCN and Detail & Exemption Codes information matches the students GAPA.